microsoft/foldingdiff/README.md

 ./download_cath.sh
 ```

+If the download link in the `.sh` file is not working, the tarball is also mirrored at the following [Dropbox link](https://www.dropbox.com/s/ka5m5lx58477qu6/cath-dataset-nonredundant-S40.pdb.tgz?dl=0).

 ## Training models

 To train your own model on the CATH dataset, use the script at `bin/train.py` in combination with one of the